toaderflorin/florintoader/_posts/2017-12-21-higher-maths.markdown

 More complex transformations (in 3D) or Lorentz transformations take more complex matrices and these matrices can me multiplied for complex transforms.

 ### A Bit Of Group Representation Theory
 Groups in and of themselves tend to be quite abstract and *representation theory* is a way to make them more tractable and intuitive.
 In representation theory, the elements of the group can be represented by matrices which are essentially geometric transformations.
-The group operation is matrix multiplication.

 ### Symmetry Groups
 Since we now have a notion of what transformations and groups are, we can define the notion of *symmetry groups*.
 The symmetry group *for a certain object* (such as a geometric object, say a sphere or cube, or a signal etc.) consists of all the transformations that leave that object unchanged.